 The Periodical Poetry Index offers a valuable resource previously unavailable to scholars and students interested in the poetry excluded from the Wellesley 50 years ago by indexing the English-language poetry published in nineteenth-century periodicals.
 The research methodology and design of our project also departs from the Wellesley in primarily focusing on the poem as it is published in the periodical, rather than author identification and provenance.

-The initial version of the Periodical Poetry Index includes over 2,500 poems from Blackwood's Edinburgh Magazine (1817-1900), Cornhill Magazine (1860-1900), and Macmillan's Magazine (1859-1900), to be released in several phases during 2012.
+The initial version of the Periodical Poetry Index includes over 2,500 poems from Blackwood's Edinburgh Magazine (1817-1900), Cornhill Magazine (1860-1900), and Macmillan's Magazine (1859-1900), to be released in several phases.
 Future versions will index other titles included in the Wellesley Index as well as journals not included in that resource.